Web Design (not web decoration)

 Calls to action need to stand out from the rest of your page so your buyers can notice them, but no so much that they become a distraction.
 We will design CTAs that fit into the design flow of the page and can be repurposed for any offer you will make in the future.

-If the design is not making the user experience better, it's not good design.
+If the design is not making your user's experience better, it's not good design.

 Design has a key role in creating an awesome user experience for your buyers.